Wilder Cartagena: Senior

 Cartagena received his first senior team call-up by Ricardo Gareca for friendlies against Scotland, Saudi Arabia, and Sweden ahead of the 2018 FIFA World Cup in Russia.
 Cartagena made his debut as an 84th-minute substitute for Renato Tapia in a 2–0 win over Scotland on 29 May 2018.
 On 4 June, Gareca named Cartagena to the squad that would compete in the World Cup.
 On 26 June, Cartagena made his World Cup debut and only appearance of the tournament when he came on as a 79th-minute substitute for André Carrillo in a 2–0 win over Australia.
 Peru's victory over Australia marked their first win at a World Cup since 1978 over Iran, but they were eliminated in the group stage.

 Cartagena was called up by Ricardo Gareca for the 2021 Copa América in Brazil on 10 June 2021.
 On 21 June, Cartagena made his tournament debut when he came on as a 83rd-minute substitute for Sergio Peña in a 2–1 win over Colombia.
 Peru would advance to the knockout stage of the tournament but were eliminated by hosts Brazil in the semi-finals and lose to Colombia in the third place match.

 On 15 June 2024, Cartagena was called up by Jorge Fossati for the 2024 Copa América in the United States.
 Cartagena played in all three matches of the group stage, but the Peruvians were eliminated after placing last in Group A.

 Personal life

 Cartagena has a daughter.
-Cartagena describes his relationship with fellow Orlando City player Pedro Gallese as a "brotherhood" as they have played for the same clubs in the past and their families are very close together.
+Cartagena described his relationship with former Orlando City player Pedro Gallese as a "brotherhood" as they have played for the same clubs in the past and their families are very close together.